 “Mental health, addiction, and student debt are some of the most critical issues for law students today,” she said.
 “Students know that these are potential issues that they face as they graduate from school; however, many feel enough is not being done to address these issues.”

-“As a future lawyer, I look forward to helping people from all different types of backgrounds,” Gurpreet added.
+“As a future lawyer, I look forward to helping people from all different types of backgrounds,” Dhatt added.

 Kayvon Behroozian, representative from University of Washington School of Law